 In addition, building management should also develop an exiting strategy based on exiting models created for each floor of the building.
 These studies are critically important in the creation of exiting procedures that will help ensure an orderly evacuation of the building.

-Success in terms of building fire and security protection is achieved when a safe, secure environment for occupants can be maintained on a 24×7 basis.
+Success in terms of reducing fire protection and security conflicts is achieved when a safe, secure environment for occupants can be maintained on a 24×7 basis.
 This type of environment will be realized only when the building meets all life safety and fire protection codes, as well as, the proven best practices and fundamental principles of good security.
 The keys to establishing such an environment include:

 - Early involvement by fire protection and security professionals.
 Architects and engineers should involve both the fire protection engineer and the security design professional in the earliest stages of building design.
 Not only will this provide a safer, more secure building, it will save time and money for the building owner by minimizing the amount of post-construction modifications needed to accommodate heightened security measures.